(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 So what broker do I have now?

-I actually have accounts in all of them: COL Financial, BPI Trade, Philstocks, FirstMetroSec and BDO Nomura.
+I actually have accounts in all of them: COL Financial, BPI Trade, Philstocks, FirstMetroSec, AAA Equites and BDO Nomura.
 I also have an account in MakeTrade.

 But mind you, I won’t recommend doing the same.
-I opened all of them just so I would know who’s the best of ‘em all, basing from first-hand experience I have with them.
+I opened all of them just so I would know who’s the best of ‘em all, based on the first-hand experience I have with them.

 Looking back, having one broker is enough.